Blend Witchcraft and Tarot to ramp up your rituals in 7 magical ways

 Pro Tip: Don’t use oils on a deck you want to keep looking pretty — they can leave some weird-looking marks!

-Choosing which Tarot cards to use
+You can choose which Tarot cards to use for your magical workings

 As you probably know, Tarot suits represent various things, from situations to general themes: